 You want to empower your team but you are worried what will happen...can you trust them to handle the responsibility, make the right decisions, understand what is in your head?
 The stakes are pretty high.

 You worry that they don't see the big picture.
-That they don't see the consequences when they don't execute, they don't see what's next, and that you are the only one who does.
+That they don't see the consequences when they don't execute, they don't see what's next, and worse…you’re not even sure they care to know.

 You want them to be engaged, you want them to contribute their gifts, you're just not sure the best way to go about it.